dazinator/NetPack/README.md

              .BuildPipeLine();
 ```

 NetPack comes with a number of diffrent `Pipe`s out of the box that you can use for common tasks.
-For example, the `TypeScriptCompilePipe` will compile any inputs that pass through it (You can think of these inputs as `IFileInfo`s) that have a `.ts` file extension.
-For each one it will compile it to javascript, and then add an `IFileInfo` representing the javascript to it's outputs.
-It does not output the `.ts` file passed in.
-If an input file is not a `.ts` file, then it will simply add it directly to it's outputs allowing it to flow through the pipe untouched.
+For example, the `TypeScriptCompilePipe` will compile any inputs that pass through it (You can think of `inputs` as a bunch of `IFileInfo`s) and it will detect the ones that have a `.ts` file extension.
+For each `.ts` file it will compile it to a javascript file, and then add an `IFileInfo` representing the javascript file to it's outputs.
+It does not output the original `.ts` file in this case.
+If an input file is not a `.ts` file, then it outputs it directly allowing it to flow through the pipe untouched.

 Lastly, we call `.UsePipelineOutputAsStaticFiles();` which hooks up the outputs of the Pipeline to the aspnetcore `StaticFiles` middleware, allowing your application to serve up the `outputs` of our pipeline to the browser.